Kwon770/kawai-todo-reactnative/README.md

 }
 ```

-### 7. The error what can be occured during loading save-data
+### 7. The error what can be occurred during loading save-data

-When the app operate first, the problem can be occured during load proccess
+When the app operate first, the problem can occur during the loading process

 Because there is no key (data key) on first operation, `AsyncStorage.getItem("key")` return null or undefinded

-so you must prevent this exceoption
+so you must prevent this exception

 ```js
 _loadToDos = async () => {